will123195/oreo/README.md

 # Features

+- No dependencies
 - Auto-detects tables, columns, primary keys and foreign keys
 - Saves multi-table nested objects with an atomic transaction
 - Detects primary and read-only hosts (from specified list of hosts)
-- Use callbacks or plug in your own Promise library
+- Plug in your own Promise library (or use callbacks)
-- No dependencies

 # Database Support